Last Updated on January 12, 2022 by Paroma

 Collaborators on Mardi Gras Tips:

-Mardi Gras Tips: Where to stay in New Orleans during Mardi Gras?
+Mardi Gras Tips: Best Hotels to stay for Mardi Gras

 In 2013, stayed at the New Orleans Courtyard Hotel, a stone’s throw from the famous French quarters (where most of the action happens).
 This restored Creole mansion is also a 10 minute walk from NOLA’s famous French Market which is a great place for shopping and grabbing a bite to eat.
 We booked our hotel a solid 2 months in advance since everything gets sold out pretty fast and it can be super challenging to find accommodation as Mardi Gras approaches!

 Rachel’s Mardi Gras survival tips